 - a maximum of 14 days, if the defendant is on bail; or

 - a maximum of 7 days if the defendant is remanded in custody.

 A decision should be made by the adjourned hearing date.

 If the application for an adjournment is refused, prosecuting advocates should request a re-trial.
 It should be made clear to the court and the defence that the decision will be subject to review.

 When the prosecution is obliged to request a re-trial without the opportunity of fully considering the case, a review of the decision should be made promptly by the Unit Head upon the criteria previously set out.
 That review should be completed within 14 days if the defendant is on bail, or 7 days if the defendant is in custody.

-In the event of a case being adjourned for re-hearing as a result of magistrates failing to agree at the original trial, the reviewing lawyer should confirm that it is appropriate to allow the case to proceed to a re-trial.
+The reviewing lawyer should confirm that it is appropriate to allow the case to proceed to a re-trial.